jeff-silva/jeff-silva/docs/profiles/fullstack-dev-en/resume.md

 * Led the backend migration from Laravel 4.2 to **Nest.js 11**, modernizing APIs and documenting endpoints via **Swagger**.
 * Structured the separation into decoupled **frontend** + **backend**, with independent modules and communication via **RabbitMQ**.
 * **Restructured** the order, credit, and delivery flow, creating a robust administrative panel for clients and internal departments.
-* Implemented a **multi-level permissions system** with roles, functions, and access hierarchy.
+* Implemented a **multi-level permission system** with roles, functions, and access hierarchy.

 **Results**

 * Increased **performance** and reduced operational costs with the adoption of **Node.js** and optimized libraries.
-* Significant improvement in access **security and governance**, reducing risks of misuse.
+* Significantly improved access **security and governance**, reducing risks of misuse.
 * Enabled clients to integrate their own systems via API, allowing order **automation** and **productivity** gains.
-* Left the architectural foundation ready to evolve into **microservices**, ensuring future scalability.
+* Prepared the architectural base to evolve into **microservices**, ensuring future scalability.

 **Technologies**
 Laravel, PHP, Angular, Node.js, Nest.js 11, Vue 3, Nuxt 4, Vuetify 3, MySQL, SQlite 3, OpenAPI, Swagger, RabbitMQ.